+Root Causes to be Addressed Problem statement: The administrative team lacks consistent accountability/monitoring of instruction.
+Root Cause: Lack of planning to monitor SIP action steps.
+Failure to hold staff accountable.

+This is a root cause and not a Yes

+contributing cause or symptom

+This is something we can Yes

+affect

+Impacted Programs IDEA - Special Education

-Root Causes to be Addressed Students lack foundational skills.
-This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged Title IV, Part A - Student Support and Academic Enrichment
+Title I - Part A - Improving Academic Achievement of Disadvantaged